v7labs/darwin-py/README.md

 ```

-See [torch/README.md](darwin/torch/README.md) for how to integrate darwin datasets directly in torch.
+Follow [this guide](https://docs.v7labs.com/docs/loading-a-dataset-in-python) for how to integrate darwin datasets directly in PyTorch.